 “If conflict escalates, the project manager should help facilitate a satisfactory resolution.
 Conflict should be addressed early and usually in private, using a direct, collaborative approach.”

 Page-229, last paragraph:

-“… managing conflicts in constructive manner, and encouraging collaborative problem solving and decision-making.”
+“… managing conflicts in a constructive manner, and encouraging collaborative problem solving and decision-making.”

-I never read in the PMBOK Guide, anywhere that it suggests to use Problem Solving/Confrontation technique for all conflict resolution; however, I notice that the PMBOK Guide is recommending the Collaborative Technique.
+No statement in the PMBOK Guide suggests using the problem solving/confrontation technique for all conflicts; however, I notice that the PMBOK Guide is recommending the collaborative technique.

-It seems that PMI is agreeing with me too!
+It seems that PMI agrees with me too!